 Kai’s published articles in Mantraya:

 Abhishek Chapanerkar has completed his Master’s in Production (Manufacturing and Automation) Engineering, Master’s in Sociology, and a certificate course in Arabic Language.
 Prior to that he completed Bachelor’s degree in Mechanical Engineering and Diploma in American Studies.
 He was a Research Intern at New Delhi based Institute of Peace and Conflict Studies (IPCS).
 His research and analysis focuses on foreign affairs analysis, international security and transnational crime.
 He is fluent in English, French, Arabic, Marathi and Hindi.
-At Mantraya, Abhishek is a Project Intern under the project ‘Mapping Terror and Insurgent Networks’.
-(With Mantraya since 1 April 2016).
+At Mantraya, Abhishek was a Project Intern under the project ‘Mapping Terror and Insurgent Networks’.
+(Internship Tenure: 1 April 2016- 1 March 2017).

 Adarsh Vijay is a Political Science Master’s student in Madras Christian College, Chennai.
 He has been a Research Intern with the International Strategic and Security Studies Programme of the National Institute of Advanced Studies, Bangalore (May 2016 – June 2016).
-Adarsh is interning with Mantraya’s ‘Mapping Terror and Insurgent Networks’ project.
-(With Mantraya since 1 May 2017).
+Adarsh interned with Mantraya’s ‘Mapping Terror and Insurgent Networks’ project.
+(Internship Tenure: 1 May-31 December 2017).